k-CIR/NatMEG-BIDSifier-admin/README.md

 ## Overview

-A toolkit for converting MEG/EEG data to BIDS (Brain Imaging Data Structure) format, developed at the NatMEG facility at Karolinska Institutet.
+This is a toolkit for converting MEG/EEG data to BIDS (Brain Imaging Data Structure) format, developed at the NatMEG facility at Karolinska Institutet.
 The project supports a CLI and a web UI with remote connection, making it possible to edit your BIDS conversion and run it from a browser.
 It supports automated batch processing and includes features for data validation and quality checking.

 ## Features